smblott-github/chromi/README.md

   3. the literal word `done` (or `error`, in the event of failure), and
   4. a URL encoded, JSON stringified list of results from the function's invocation.

+Chromi is a work in progress.
-That's the extent of the documentation for the moment: chromi is a work in progress.
+So that's the extent of the documentation for the moment.
+Except for the folowing examples, ...

 Examples
 --------